DOT Clearinghouse

 • This system helps employers comply with requirements set by the Federal Motor Carrier Safety Administration (FMCSA), which is part of the United States Department of Transportation (DOT).
 Learn About FMCSA Registration

-• The Clearinghouse also enables state driver licensing agencies to easily check past test results when assessing applicants for commercial driver’s licenses (CDLs).
+• The Clearinghouse also enables state driver licensing agencies to quickly check past test results when assessing applicants for commercial driver’s licenses (CDLs).
+Also, visit the website.